Understanding the Staffing Industry

 Temporary Staffing

 The largest segment of the industry and the most well-known is temporary staffing, a frequent source of on-demand hiring for short- and long-term assignments.
-Staffing Industry Analysts categorizes the following occupational verticals:
+SIA categorizes the following occupational verticals:

 • Office/Clerical